josfeenstra/hedron/README.md

 - **Web Geometry Processing**: The crate can be complied to WebAssembly, allowing these operations to be used on the web.

 ## What it contains / will contain:
-Hedron strifes to recreate a suite of tools exposed by the parametric design tool called Grasshopper.
+Hedron strifes for feature parody with the parametric design tool called Grasshopper.
-However, any interesting procedural tools like perlin noise generation, or Wave Function Collapse, will also be added.
+In addition, any tools aiding procedural modelling like perlin noise generation, or Wave Function Collapse, will also be added.
+The crate intends to be your one-stop shop with regards to procedural modelling!

 It includes: